 During the Dream Phase, we have several consultations with you, both virtually and in person.

 A Project Development Advisor will come out to your house to see the project space in person.
-During the In-Home visit you can expect the following;
+During the In-Home Consultation you can expect the following;

 Sitting down with you and your family to discuss the remodel projects you have in mind for your home!